inktrap/studyriffic/USERGUIDE.md

 It is easy to catch structural things and it is harder to get the intentions right.
 So there are two broad categories of errors:

- - **logical errors:** which means you messed up a settings that conflicts with other settings or a setting/item/whatever has the wrong type or conflicts logically with the assumptions that I made for you and
+ - **logical errors:** mean you messed up a setting that conflicts with other settings or it might be that a setting/item/whatever has the wrong type or conflicts logically with the assumptions that I made for you and there are

- - **structural errors:** a file is missing or a key or a value -- it does not matter -- something is missing or has not the structure that I expect.
+ - **structural errors:** a file or a key or a value is missing -- it does not matter what -- something is missing or has not the structure that I expect.

 ## Logical